joelhawksley/identity/_posts/2026-01-14-beyond-senior.md

 ### Generate energy

+Part of generating energy is taking the lead and initiating work, not waiting to be told what to do or given projects to work on.
 We expect staff engineers to be a source of creative energy.
 Succeeding in such a large scope of impact is very difficult if you can't inspire others to join you on your quest.
 For example, when I was working on migrating our monolith to ViewComponent, a good chunk of my daily responsibilities were around motivating others, whether through pairing, hosting office hours, or writing case studies of our work's impact.

 Another big part of generating energy is building up others around you.
 As staff is a terminal role, there is an expectation that you won’t be hogging the opportunities to look good.
 In many cases, it’s the opposite!
 A big difference between senior and staff is how much you’re expected to focus on getting _other_ people promoted, through mentoring and leveling up those around you.
 For example, I regularly help seniors write up internal and external blog posts on interesting problems they have solved.